Symptom checker

 - Seizures

-For any combination of the above in a young infant — go directly to emergency.
-Do not wait for a GP appointment.
+Any combination of above in a young infant — go directly to emergency.

 ✓ Reassuring signs when baby is unwell

-Alert and making eye contact · Smiling and responsive · Feeding normally · 6+ wet nappies per day · No fever above 38°C · Gradually improving over days — these together suggest self-limiting illness.
-Any single red flag overrides this reassurance.
+Alert and making eye contact · Smiling and responsive · Feeding normally · 6+ wet nappies · No fever above 38°C · Gradually improving — these together suggest self-limiting illness.
+Any single red flag overrides this.

 Nappy reference guide